 What is a fruit?

-A fruit is a part of a plant that contains the seeds and develops from the flower.
+Scientifically, a fruit is a part of a plant that contains the seeds and develops from the flower.
 With this definition, squash, bell peppers, and green beans would technically be considered fruits.
-However, people do not typically consider these to be fruits.
-The most popular definition of fruits is that they have a sweet taste compared to vegetables that have more of a savory flavor.
+However, people do not typically consider these foods to be fruits.
+A more popular definition of fruits is that they have a sweet taste compared to vegetables that have more of a savory flavor.

 How much fruit is recommended in a day?